325 / Savage

 twisted front to back and get bound against the front and rear guides.

-Scoping the 325 : As far as we can tell, the none of the 325 guns, or the very early 340s were not factory drilled and tapped for a side mount scope base or a peep sight.
+Scoping the 325 : As far as we can tell, none of the 325 guns, or the very early 340s were not factory drilled and tapped for a side mount scope base or a peep sight.
 Savage also later made a stamped out sheet-metal scope base/mount for the 340 model, which would also be used for the earlier 325 model if gunsmith drilled and tapped to accept it.
 When installing scopes on these rifles, they having to be side mounts because of the receiver design and will have to be gunsmith drilled and tapped to accommodate the Weaver #1 base.
-And the stock will need to be relieved to accommodate this base once it is screwed onto the reciever.
+And the stock will need to be relieved to accommodate this base once it is screwed onto the receiver.

 Then at a later date, the peep holes were discontinued but retaining the scope mounting holes.
 Dates for these happenings are unknown.
 Also do not try to date a firearm by the rear sight.
 These are one thing that is sold by aftermarket companies like Lyman or Marbles which are things that some hunters prefer different styles so are probably the first thing changed on a gun.

 Other than stated above and below, if you are trying to date your granddads rifle, the only method would be a SWAG (Scientific Wild Ass Guess).
-You may contact the Savage Collectors Assn, send them some money to research it but I would guess since there are no serial numbers, you would have to give a complete description AND some good close-up photos and then they would still only be able to guess.
+You may contact the Savage Collectors Assn, send them some money to research it, but I would guess since there are no serial numbers, you would have to give a complete description AND some good close-up photos and then they would still only be able to guess.